Frequently Asked Questions

 26. Requesting a marking review of your child’s Round 1 music test

-Please contact the test centre at which your child took their Round 1 music test and request a marking review of the paper.
-This request should be made immediately following release of the Round 1 test scores.
-Requests for marking reviews that are received later than seven school days after Round 1 test score release, will be declined.
+To request a marking review of your child’s Round 1 music test, please contact the test center where they took the test.
+This request should be made immediately after the release of the Round 1 test scores.
+Requests received more than seven school days after the release of the scores will not be accepted.

 27. Requesting a marking review of your child’s Round 2 music test

-We do not offer remarks of Round 2 music tests and we do not provide parents with a breakdown of the marks awarded.
-If you believe that your child has extenuating circumstances which may have affected the outcome of the Round 2 music test, you will have the opportunity to cite these as part of an appeal during the Secondary Transfer Appeals Process.
+We do not offer remarks for Round 2 music tests, nor do we provide a breakdown of the marks awarded.
+If you believe extenuating circumstances affected the outcome of the Round 2 test, you may present these as part of an appeal during the Secondary Transfer Appeals Process.

 28. Are the scores age-standardised?